Senthil-Curated-Ref/Emmersion.ServiceBus/README.md

 };
 ```

+### Filtering for Development
+In order to make local development easier when sharing a subscription,
+you can set the `Environment` and `EnvironmentFilter` configuration variables
+so that your message processor will only get messages meant for you.

+You may wish to do this in conjunction with unique (per developer) subscription names
+so that you don't consume other's messages on a shared subscription.

 ### Unit Testing
 When unit testing your subscription handler, you may at times wish to set fields that are normally inaccessible.
 In these cases, please use the `TestMessageBulider<T>` class.